Sydney University Labor Club: History

 In early 1925, a Labor group began orienting around University of Sydney Union debate nights.
 It was in April, though, that the club was officially formed, with a visit to Sydney University by a son of Ramsay MacDonald; the club usurped an official Union dinner to host the visiting party first.
 H.V.
 Evatt was the inaugural president of the club, which soon ceased to function after a 1927 split within the New South Wales Labor Party between Jack Lang and Peter Loughlin.
 In 1931, the club was reformed and it affiliated to the Labor Party, sending one delegate to its state conference.
 Problems arose again with the figure of Lang.
 Disaffiliation followed in 1934 and the club renamed itself the 'Socialist Club'.
 The club's 1939 constitution was written by future governor-general John Kerr.

 In 1940, the club came under the control of the Hughes-Evans executive of the state party, and in 1944 followed the State Labor Party into the Communist Party.
 In 1949, students wary of communist influence split to form the ALP Club, which was more closely aligned with the Labor Party.
-It exists today as the official body of Young Labor at the University, and is controlled by the party's Unity faction.
+It exists today as the official body of Young Labor Left at the University, and is controlled by the party's Soft Left faction.

 The club has been involved in both activist struggles and more institutional means of achieving change.
 Its members were prominent in the Freedom Rides, anti-Vietnam War protests, and the establishment of the Department of Political Economy in the 1960s and 1970s.
 From 1965, club members organised over 100 branches of High School Students Against the War in Vietnam in Sydney high schools.
 In late 1965, the club briefly changed its name to the 'Socialist Club' before returning to the original name in 1968.
 The communists retained control until the annual general meeting on 29 March 1966, when New Left Labor activists, including Jennie George, Sandra Levy, and Jim Percy, were elected in a 19-14 vote.

 In early 1969, the club set up a shopfront at 67 Glebe Point Road in Glebe to coordinate its anti-Vietnam War activities.

 The club had a strong presence in Sydney University student politics in the new millennium, with every president of the Students' Representative Council from 2001 to 2013 being a member.
-Its influence in campus politics declined dramatically.
+Its influence in campus politics has declined dramatically.
 Only 5 of 33 student councillors elected at the 2016 elections came from the club.
-The club continues to participate in activism, particularly around the quality of education and National Union of Students campaigns.
+The club now intentionally avoids campus politics, using the slogan "Real politics, not student politics" on some of its materials.
+The club continues to participate in activism as a part of Young Labor Left.